 Completed Phase 2 – 11 June 2020 to 10 July 2020 Submissions to the Assessment Event (AE) Open: Interested respondents who could potentially provide solutions that meet the needs of USSOCOM are encouraged to submit their solutions for USSOCOM review.
 To submit your technology for potential Phase 4 attendance, please follow the submission instructions that will be near the bottom of this webpage after 11 June.

 Completed Questions Due – NLT 18 June 2020 11:59 PM EST: Interested offerors may submit additional questions (form below) regarding specific technology objectives or in preparation for their white papers.
 Responses to questions will be posted at the bottom of this website NLT 25 June 2020.

-Phase 4 – 20 August 2020 to 21 August 2020 Virtual Assessment Event: During the Assessment Event (AE), selected participants will be allotted a one-on-one session with the USSOCOM evaluation panel to pitch, demonstrate, and/or discuss their solutions.
+Completed Phase 4 – 02 September 2020 to 04 September 2020 Virtual Assessment Event: During the Assessment Event (AE), selected participants will be allotted a one-on-one session with the USSOCOM evaluation panel to pitch, demonstrate, and/or discuss their solutions.
 The forum will include a Q&A portion, and discussions may continue outside of the event.
 Solution brief evaluation criteria will be outlined in the event invitation.
 If the USSOCOM evaluation panel favorably evaluates a solution brief, negotiations for Phase 5 may immediately begin.